 The Lake Zurich Ferry Horgen-Meilen (FHM) operates year-round ferry service on Lake Zurich between Horgen and Meilen.
 This ferry connection shortens the travel route for individual traffic from the Zurich Oberland to central Switzerland.
 You can reach the opposite shore of the lake without a detour through the city of Zurich or via the Rapperswil lake dam.

-The culinary special trips are no less inspiring.
-There is a breakfast ship as well as a pasta, fondue, Asian and a game ship
+The special culinary cruises are no less inspiring.
+There is a breakfast ship as well as a pasta, fondue, Asian and a game ship.

-15 km east of Zurich lies the charming Greifensee, whose entire shore region is under nature protection.
-Schifffahrt Greifensee links the five main starting points on the lake: Maur, Fällanden, Uster and Mönchaltorf Silberweide open up the region around Lake Greifen.
+15 km east of Zurich lies the charming Greifensee, whose entire shore region is a protected nature reserve.
+The Greifensee boat service links the five main starting points on the lake: Maur, Fällanden, Uster and Mönchaltorf Silberweide open up the region around Lake Greifen.

 The view from the lake is the best way to see the unobstructed shores.
 About 400 different plant species grow in the reed meadows and fens surrounding the idyllic Greifensee.
 The round trip from Maur - Uster - Maur takes about 1.5 h.